postlund/pyatv/docs/documentation/protocols.md

 The length field determines the size of the following payload in bytes (stored as big endian).
 So far only responses with frame type `E_OPACK` has been seen.
-The payload in these frames are encoded with OPACK (described below), which should also be these case for `U_OPACK` and `P_OPACK`.
+The payload in these frames are encoded with OPACK (described below), which should also be the case for `U_OPACK` and `P_OPACK`.

 ## OPACK